benthepoet/benpaulhanna/content/posts/backbonejs-fundamentals-using-webpack.md

 </html>
 ```

-Now let's scaffold out the most basic use of Backbone with Browserify.
+Now let's scaffold out the most basic use of Backbone with `webpack`.
 Let's save this file
 as `app/app.js`.

 ```js